robertgraeff/gardener-extension-provider-aws/landscaper/README.md

 The deployment is defined in a [blueprint](blueprint/blueprint.yaml) with a single [container deploy item](blueprint/...).
 In particular, we do not use an aggregated blueprint with sub-installations for pre and post processing steps.

-The deploy code that is executed by the container deployer is implemented in Go.
+The deploy code is implemented in Go and executed by the container deployer.
-It creates a `ControllerDeployment`, `ControllerRegistration`, and a `CloudProfile`.
+It creates a `ControllerDeployment`, `ControllerRegistration`, and a `CloudProfile` on the target cluster.

 ### Default configuration